Dual SIM Card

 - Go to Settings > Cellular > Default Voice Line to change your primary line.

-Note: if prompted to confirm your network, select Lucky Mobile as the network.
+Note: if prompted to confirm your network, select Lucky Mobile, if not listed, select Use a different network and scan the QR code below.

 What rate plans are available for the two lines?